 Questions

-uring the study or if you believe you have sustained an injury

-related to the study, you can contact ei

-.
-If you have any questions about your ri

-research subject, contact Dr. , the Institutional Review Board Cha urman, at
+If you have any questions at any time during the e study or if you believe you have sustained an injury related to the study, you can contact either Dr. at or the Health Educator at If you have any questions about your rights as a research subject, contact Dr. , the Institutional Review Board Chairman, at

 Consent summary

-or its agents from liability for negligence. the research procedures, the local instit gal rights or releasing the local institution sponsoring I understand that in the event of physical injury resulution sponsoring this study does not have funds bud ting from geted for

-medical treatment.
-Therefore, aside from the emerg n does not provide for treatment or reimbursements
+I understand that I am not waiving any legal rights or releasing the local institution sponsoring this study or its agents from liability for negligence.
+I understand that in the event of physical injury resulting from the research procedures, the local institution sponsoring this study does not have funds budgeted for compensation either for lost wages or for medical treatment.
+Therefore, aside from the emergency care previously described, the local institution does not provide for treatment or reimbursements for such injuries.

-possible side effects and adverse react explained.
-I have had an opportunity t and I freely volunteer to participate in it.
-I have hat ions explained as well as having had treatment also ask questions to the ACT clinical staff and I have may withdraw from this study at any time and I will start the start of the ACT clinical staff. ternatives received
+I have read the description of this study and I freely volunteer to participate in it.
+I have had known possible side effects and adverse reactions explained as well as having had treatment alternatives explained.
+I have had an opportunity to ask questions to the ACT clinical staff and I have received acceptable answers.
+I understand that I may withdraw from this study at any time and I will still receive standard treatment for my condition.

-Signature of participant Date
+Signature of participant

-Signature of witness Date
+Signature of witness

-Date